jonashackt/spring-easyrules/README.md

 Just watch out - if you use cool YAML-Files for that - only use Camel-Case with one Letter big, not more (like myPropertything is ok, myPropertyThing is not!).
 Otherwise you get Errors you simply could´nt understand.
 At least i could´nt :) Also, in the Spring Boot Docs there is a reference to the yourhost:yourport/configprops - URL.
 There you could see your properties, if set up correctly.
 But this does not allways show the right contents, even if they are correctly loaded!
 So watch out a bit - and you´ll get fun with that stuff :D

+Maybe, it´s better to use dashed notation, like seen in the [foorule] with the "foo-bar-field-value" that is used as a "fooBarFieldValue" in the RulePojo.
+This notation is also described in the docs.

 For Eclipse development of YAML-Ruleproperty-Files, install the [Eclipse YAML Editor plugin YEdit]

 [easyrules]:http://www.easyrules.org/index.html